 \subsection{Ablation Studies}

-To validate the effectiveness of our framework design, we conduct ablation studies to analyze the contributions of the surface normal guidance for geometry awareness, the proposed iterative learning scheme, and each loss component.
+To validate the effectiveness of our framework design, we conduct ablation studies to analyze the contributions of (i) surface-normal guidance, (ii) the iterative learning scheme, and (iii) each loss component.

-\textbf{Effect of geometry guidance.} We first examine the importance of incorporating surface normals as geometry guidance.
-Removing the use of surface normals reverts the framework to a simple multi-class segmentation model with class-specific labels.
-This removal noticeably degrades performance across all metrics, especially for attached shadows, yielding results comparable to retrained baselines.
-This finding confirms that surface normal information provides valuable spatial priors for accurate shadow separation.
+\paragraph{Effect of geometry guidance.} We examine the role of surface normals as geometry guidance.
+Removing surface normals reduces our model to a standard multi-class segmentation network trained with class-specific labels.
+This substantially degrades performance across metrics, with the largest drop on attached shadows, yielding results comparable to retrained baselines.
+This confirms that surface normals provide strong spatial priors for separating cast and attached shadows.

-\textbf{Effect of iterative learning.} We first evaluate our framework without iterative learning, where shadow detection and light estimation are jointly trained with normal maps but without feeding the partial attached shadow map back into the detector.
-As shown in \cref{tab: compare}, this non-iterative setting outperforms the variant without normal map guidance, confirming the benefit of geometry awareness.
-We then study the iterative training scheme by testing 2, 3, and 5 iterations.
-Introducing iterative feedback consistently enhances shadow prediction performance: two iterations yield the largest gains, and improvements plateau at three iterations. \cref{fig: iter} illustrates the intermediate predictions of our final adopted 3-step setting.
-The second iteration brings clear visual improvements, while performance stabilizes at three iterations.
-Extending to five iterations slightly improves full-shadow accuracy but hurts class-specific results, likely due to over-refinement on the partial shadow map.
-Regarding efficiency, the computational cost increases roughly linearly with the number of iterations; our 3-step configuration requires about three times the processing time compared to the non-iterative baseline (0.18 s vs. 0.55 s).
-Overall, while geometry provides strong priors, iterative refinement further improves segmentation.
+\paragraph{Effect of iterative learning.} We evaluate a non-iterative variant that jointly trains shadow detection and light estimation with normal maps, but does not feed the predicted partial attached map back into the detector.
+As shown in \cref{tab: compare}, this setting outperforms the variant without normal guidance, confirming the benefit of geometry awareness.
+We then vary the number of refinement iterations (2, 3, and 5).
+Iterative feedback improves predictions: two iterations provide the largest gain, and performance saturates at three iterations, as also shown by the intermediate results in \cref{fig: iter}.
+Increasing to five iterations slightly improves full-shadow accuracy but reduces class-specific performance, suggesting over-refinement of the partial map.
+In terms of efficiency, runtime increases approximately linearly with the number of iterations; our 3-step setting is 3$\times$ slower than the non-iterative model (0.55\,s vs.\ 0.18\,s per image).
+Overall, geometry provides the key prior, and iterative refinement further improves segmentation.